The Art Museum and the Children's Museum are open from Tuesdays to Sundays at the usual times.

 In the foyer a wheelchair and walking frame are available if required.

-During museum opening hours, the foyer is where you can browse the Friends of the Museum shop, purchase season tickets and vouchers and pay the admission fee.
+During museum opening hours, the foyer is where you can have a look at the shop, purchase season tickets and vouchers and pay the admission fee.

 The toilets, cloakroom and lockers are located in the basement, which can be accessed via the stair or lift.